 TSS, FOG, BOD, and COD removal

-TSS stands for Total Suspended Solids, and is the term used to refer to the solid particles suspended in water.
+Total Suspended Solids (TSS) refers to the solid particles suspended in water.
 It is defined as the total amount of solid material, suspended in water, that is retained by a filter.

-TSS comprises both organic and inorganic matter, and can consist of a range of materials; sand, grit, metal particles, decaying plant or animal matter may all contribute.
-It is considered a waterborne pollutant.
+A waterborne pollutant, TSS comprises both organic and inorganic matter, and can consist of a range of materials; sand, grit, metal particles, decaying plant or animal matter may all contribute.
 (6)

 The food and dairy industries face a waste stream of fatty organic materials from animals and vegetables that is not easily disposed of.
 Collectively called fats, oils and grease (FOG) result from food preparation activities and comes under careful scrutiny from municipalities due to its tendency to cause serious pipe and sewer blockages.
 Because of the serious cost penalties employed by many local governments and regulatory agencies, professionals in the food and dairy industry are eager for a technological solution that will help them effectively reduce the amount of FOG contamination in their outgoing waste streams.
 (7)